john-shrubb/bugtracker-nodejs/doc/database.md

 This app uses PostgreSQL 16 for the database although there is the possibility on the DAL layer to implement a driver based architecture to allow for connections to multiple different types of databases.

+Be aware, the system **will** break if you attempt to run multiple instances of bugtracker on the same database.
+There is currently no support for listening for changes to the database and updating cache (Future project?).

 ## Setup

 Use the provided [database creation script](../src/config/dbInitScript.sql) provided to create all the required tables.
 You can then use the below SQL, replacing `password123` with your own passwords to create two PostgreSQL roles to access the database with AND create a view used by the general purpose role to access the users table.
 I plan to automate this in a setup script at some point in the future.